The List of Led Zeppelin Albums in Order of Release Date

 9. Bring It On Home

-Led Zeppelin II, the second studio album by the English rock band Led Zeppelin, made its thunderous debut on October 22, 1969, in the United States, followed by a United Kingdom release on October 31, 1969, through Atlantic Records.
-Produced by the band’s guitar virtuoso and songwriter, Jimmy Page, and engineered by Eddie Kramer, this album showcased the band’s evolving musical style, blending blues roots with a powerful guitar-driven sound.
-Featuring six original compositions and three reinterpreted Chicago blues classics, including “Whole Lotta Love,” the album stormed the charts, securing the band’s first UK and US number-one spots.
-Critically acclaimed and commercially successful, it achieved 12× Platinum certification in the US and continues to be celebrated as one of rock’s greatest and most influential albums.
+Led Zeppelin II is the second studio album of the English rock band Led Zeppelin, released on October 22, 1969, in the United States and on October 31, 1969, in the UK through Atlantic Records.
+Recorded by Jimmy Page, the band’s guitarist and songwriter, and produced by Eddie Kramer, the album brought a style of musical direction that would reflect the blues roots coupled with much more powerful guitar-driven sound.
+With six compositions of its own and three rearranged Chicago blues classics such as “Whole Lotta Love”, the album went storming up the charts to put the band in its first UK and US number-one spot.
+It was both a commercial and highly acclaimed hit, achieving 12× Platinum status in the US.
+It is one of the most celebrated albums about rock ever produced and remains one to this day.

 3. Led Zeppelin III (1970)